cavacH/Distributed-task-scheduler/README.md

 * Recompile the kernel and install it on the host machine
 * Compile the kernel modules and install sched_host module on the host
 `sudo insmod sched_host.ko max_slave=10`
 where `max_slave` is a module parameter representing the maximum number of slaves allowed to be connected to the host.
+You could customize your own parameter based on your own host machine.
 * Install sched_slave module on all slave machines
 `sudo insmod sched_slave.ko host_ip="192.168.50.100" cpu_sync_period_ms=1000 exe_root_dir="/home/pi/exe_folder/"`
 where `host_ip` is the Ipv4 address of the host, `cpu_sync_period_ms` is the period in milliseconds of CPU information synchonization from the slave to host, `exe_root_dir` is a folder path to which the executable files should be saved.
+You could customize your own parameters based on your own slave machines.
 * Compile the files in `test/` folder in the repo and you should be able to run `test_identical.c` and `test_uneven.c` on the host machine; You could also customize your own job and own job submission code.
 After submitting jobs to the host, observe the CPU usage performance on each of the slaves.